featbit/featbit-charts/aks/README.md

       service.beta.kubernetes.io/azure-load-balancer-resource-group: {Resource Group where your Public IP located in, ex. myNetworkResourceGroup}
     staticIP: {Evaluation Service Public IP Address, ex.
 4.193.158.12}
 ```

+> Note: API server and Evaluation server are optional.
+If you set `autoDiscovery` to `true` and keep delete `staticIP` values in `api` and `els` services, the IP addresses of these two services will be created automatically by Azure.
+But in this tutorial, we won't demonstrate it.

 Preview the Helm installation: